peterszerzo/scaling-tricks-for-geo/README.md

 		destroy: function() {}
 	});

-For those of you familiar with the [BackboneD3View](https://github.com/akre54/Backbone.D3View) project, you may notice the similarities.
+For those of you familiar with the [BackboneD3View](https://github.com/akre54/Backbone.D3View) project, you may notice the many similarities.
 This time, I simply opted for a more simplistic solution, lightly built from scratch.

 ## Worth it?

 I think so.
-Writing code using these patterns allowed for a lot of semantic clarity, code sharing and maintainability.
-There are other ways to approach things,  I look forward to hearing suggestions on how to move around responsibilities, factor in, out and over.
-Otherwise of until then, happy mapping!
+Writing code using these patterns allowed for a lot of organizational and semantic clarity, fewer bugs and more flexibility to implement new features.
+That said, there is a lot of personal preference in the way I approached structuring my mapping code, and I am eager to hear your thoughts on how to assign responsibilities and refactor components.
+If you have any, please feel free to write them out on [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues).

+Otherwise or until then, happy mapping!